fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 Once the medications take effect and the symptoms ease, these abilities will naturally return.
 Therefore, the companion should accompany and stabilize the patient to patiently and positively wait for the medications to work.
-As the medications take effect and the patient's energy returns, we could consider letting the patient independently return to their familiar environments.
+As the medications take effect and the patient's energy returns, the companion could consider letting the patient independently return to their familiar environments.
 The companion cannot keep taking care of everything -- they need to transition from close and constant companionship to periodic visits.
 As the companion gradually steps back, this allows the patient to try taking care of themselves again